-Who?
-Topic Required actions Who?
-PARENTS/ CARERS Topic Advance information If you choose for your child to take part, you will need to give your written consent to the club and or coach.
-Ensure you are comfortable with the club's Covid-19 planning arrangements before doing so.
-You may already be aware that the period of isolation may have resulted in your child becoming anxious or unsure whether to resume previous activities, such as football.
-Please only support their return to football activity when they feel confident to do so and you feel the activity is safe and right for them.
-Your child must arrive changed and ready to exercise.
-Ensure your child takes their own water bottle and their own hand sanitiser, both clearly marked with their name.
-They must not share these with anyone else.
-Please ensure your child/children know how to maintain good hygiene and hand washing; Young children may struggle to maintain social distancing.
-Please continue to do your best to help your child recognise what two metres or 'one-metre plus' look and feel like - for example, related them to arm spans or standing jumps for example; Despite the changed circumstances the organiser of the activity still has a responsibility to implement The FA's safeguarding requirements.
-Anyone involved in activity directly with children (anyone aged under 18), must have an in-date DBS Check, is responsible for ensuring the environment is safe and should have completed some FA safeguarding training; • Coaches must ensure the ratio of coaches to children is appropriate - see FA safeguarding guidance notes 5.5;
+Who? Торіс Required actions PARENTS/ CARERS Advance information If you decide your child can take part, you will need to give your written consent to the club and or coach.
+Ensure you are comfortable with the club's Covid-19 planning arrangements before doing so; • You may already be aware that the period of isolation may have resulted in your child becoming anxious or unsure whether to resume previous activities, such as football.
+Please only support their return to football activity when they feel confident to do so and you feel the activity is safe and right for them; Your child must arrive changed and ready to exercise; • Ensure your child takes their own water bottle and their own hand sanitiser, both clearly marked with their name.
+They must not share these with anyone else; • Please ensure your child/children know how to maintain good hygiene and hand washing; • Young children may struggle to maintain social distancing.
+Please continue to do your best to help your child recognise what two metres or 'one-metre plus' look and feel like - for example, relate the distance to arm spans or standing jumps for example; • Despite the changed circumstances, the organiser of the activity still has a responsibility to implement The FA's safeguarding requirements.
+Anyone involved in activity directly with children (anyone aged under 18), must have an in-date FA DBS Check, is responsible for ensuring the environment is safe and should have completed some FA safeguarding training; Coaches must ensure the ratio of coaches to children is appropriate - see FA safeguarding guidance notes 5.5; EVERYONE Social distancing in competitive training Competitive training can take place for all participants, in both indoor and outdoor settings, provided this takes place in groups of no more than 30 (including coaches).
+For indoor training, the number of players should be proportionate to the size of the venue and should allow for players to maintain social distancing before and after play.
+Care should be taken on busy sites with limited access points to ensure safe play.
+Facilities should consider staggering start times and allowing cleaning time between change-overs.
+Clubs should determine the appropriate ratio of coaches to participants, following the relevant FA safeguarding policy outlined in safeguarding guidance notes 5.5 .
+Sessions might include multiple groups of 30 but only if they can be appropriately socially distanced from each other.
+In all settings before and after the session, and in any breaks, all participants should practise social distancing, in line with Government guidelines on two metres or 'one metre plus'.
+You can read these guidelines here.
+Any spectators at training sessions (including parents and carers) must be restricted to discrete six-person gathering limits and spread out, in line with wider Government guidance, ensuring space for officials, coaches and substitutes.
+Social distancing around matches Competitive match play is now permitted, however, in all settings before and after matches, all participants should practise social distancing.